 \section{Numerical results and discussions}

-In this section, to estimate the medium modification of jet observables in nucleus-nucleus collisions, we use the p+p events provided by SHERPA as input of our simulation within the hydrodynamic background to study the in-medium jet evolution.
-Before proceed to $Z^0$ tagged b-jet, we firstly calculate the azimuthal angular correlation ~($\Delta\phi_{jZ}=|\phi_{\rm jet}-\phi_Z|$) and transverse momentum balance~($x_{jZ}=p_T^{\rm jet}/p_T^Z$) of $Z^0\,+\,$jet, as well as the nuclear modification factor $R_{AA}$ of inclusive b-jet, and compare our theoretical results with the available experimental data.
-Then we calculate the $Z^0\,+\,$b-jet observables, including azimuthal angle correlation between $Z^0$ boson and b-jet~($\Delta\phi_{bZ}=|\phi_{\textit{\rm b-jet}}-\phi_Z|$), angle separation between the Z-tagged two b-jets~($\Delta\phi_{bb}=|\phi_{b1}-\phi_{b2}|$), transverse momentum~($x_{jZ}=p_T^{\textit{\rm b-jet}}/p_T^Z$), and nuclear modification factor $I_{AA}$, which defined as:
+In this section, to estimate the medium modification of jet observables in nucleus-nucleus collisions, we use the p+p events provided by SHERPA as the input of our simulation within the hydrodynamic background to study the in-medium jet evolution.
+Before proceeding to the $Z^0$ tagged b-jet, we calculate the azimuthal angular correlation ~($\Delta\phi_{jZ}=|\phi_{\rm jet}-\phi_Z|$) and transverse momentum imbalance~($x_{jZ}=p_T^{\rm jet}/p_T^Z$) of $Z^0\,+\,$jet, as well as the nuclear modification factor $R_{AA}$ of the inclusive b-jet, and compare our theoretical results with the available experimental data.
+Then, we calculate the $Z^0\,+\,$b-jet observables, including the azimuthal angular correlation between the $Z^0$ boson and b-jet~($\Delta\phi_{bZ}=|\phi_{\textit{\rm b-jet}}-\phi_Z|$), angle separation between the two Z-tagged b-jets~($\Delta\phi_{bb}=|\phi_{b1}-\phi_{b2}|$), transverse momentum~($x_{bZ}=p_T^{\textit{\rm b-jet}}/p_T^Z$), and nuclear modification factor $I_{AA}$~\cite{Neufeld:2010fj,Kang:2017xnc} defined as

-Here $\left\langle N_{coll}^{AA} \right\rangle$ denotes the averaged number of the binary nucleon-nucleon collision in A+A collisions calculated in Glauber model~\cite{Miller:2007ri}.
+Here, $\left\langle N_{\rm bin} \right\rangle$ denotes the average number of binary nucleon-nucleon collisions among A+A collisions calculated via the Glauber model~\cite{Miller:2007ri}.